UAW threatens to strike Ford truck plant in Kentucky if local issues aren't resolved

 It was not immediately clear why the union set the strike deadline at the Ford plant and not others.
 There are 19 other open local agreements across Ford, along with several open local agreements at GM and Stellantis.

-Ford, which has prided itself on its relationship with the UAW, was not immediately available for comment.
+A representative of Ford, which has prided itself on its relationship with the UAW, did not immediately comment on the union's announcement.

 The strike deadline comes a day after UAW President Shawn Fain criticized Ford CEO Jim Farley over comments he made indicating the automaker will "think carefully" about where it builds future vehicles in light of changing market conditions and contentious negotiations last year with the union, which included six weeks of targeted strikes.